sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 toByteString('0011') // valid

 toByteString('001') // invalid, `001` is not a valid hex literal

+toByteString('hello', false) // invalid, `hello` is not a valid hex literal
 ```

 `ByteString` has the following operators and methods: